yafred/asn1-tool/README.md

 ### Use the ASN decoders to deserialize your objects (text)

 ```
-// encode a Flight (Not implemented yet)

-// decode a Flight
 String asnValue = "{" +
 		"  origin \"Rome\"," +
 		"  destination \"London\"," +